 Our country seems to be in the grip of a dog-bite epidemic.
 Current statistics are approximately 4.7 million bites per year, with about 1 million of those bites requiring medical care.
 One to two dozen people each year in the United States will lose their lives to a dog attack.
 These numbers may actually be underestimated, since the cause of death may be listed as bacterial infection if the victim dies days or weeks after the initial incident.
 The financial cost cost of this epidemic is very high, estimated to be over one billion dollars per year.
 In 2005, the last year for which figures have been published, over $317 million dollars were paid in insurance claims for dog bites, accounting for approximately one-third of all homeowner’s liability claims.

 In response to this overwhelming problem, many localities have attempted to put restrictions on certain breeds of dogs.
 Some insurance companies now deny coverage to homeowners who own breeds that are “blacklisted.”
 In each study that references the breed of dog involved in fatal attacks, Pit Bull Terriers are cited more than any other, followed closely by Rottweilers and German Shepherds.
-These studies claim that Pit Bull Terriers are responsible for over 1/3 of the attacks on record in the last twenty years.
+These studies claim that Pit Bull Terriers are responsible for over 1/3 of the attacks on record in the last twenty years but the studies don’t take into account the fact that Pit Bulls are an extremely popular breed and the truth is when you have more Pit Bulls than any other breed, it makes sense that they would have a higher volume of incidents.

 Are some breeds of dogs truly more dangerous than others?